Are You Taking Advantage Of The Historic Mill of Kintail (near Ottawa)?

 Have your wedding at the historic Cloister-On-The-Hill, and take your photos against a backdrop of bright flowers, lush trees and the 1832 Nepean sandstone Grist Mill.
 With space for conferences, you’ll escape to one of the best sites in Ontario.

-At this time, residents in the watershed are strongly urged to reduce their consumption of potable water.
-Using rain barrels to capture any rain to water lawns and gardens and avoiding using pressure washers to clean houses, driveways, decks and fences, all contribute to the conservation of our water resources.
+Although conditions are returning to normal, MVCA strongly urges residents in the Mississippi River watershed to be wise in their consumption of potable water.
+Using rain barrels to capture any rain to water lawns and gardens and avoiding using pressure washers to clean houses, driveways, decks and fences, all contribute to the conservation of this extremely valuable resource.
 For more water conservation tips visit www.mvc.on.ca.

 Daily water levels and flows are available on the MVCA website at www.mvc.on.ca.